 MSc in Financial Engineering

 From evaluating statistics to econometric modeling, WQU educators teach advanced skills that can be applied to most industries.
 Graduates are prepared for sought-after positions in securities, banking, and financial management and can also apply their skills at general manufacturing and service firms including consultancies, insurance companies and more, as quantitative analysts.
 Building on this foundation, the comprehensive Program also provides students with the skills needed to succeed in presenting ideas and concepts in a professional business setting.
-Applicants who complete the University’s application requirements can complete their MSCFE entirely free of cost.
+Applicants who complete the University’s application requirements can complete their MScFE entirely free of cost.

 Learn more about the field of Financial Engineering in this post.